DimitrijeDobrota/stamen/README.md

 There are a few things needed before you begin.

+* All types and functions with prefix stamen_ are also available in namespace stamen:: in C++ for easier use.
 * Panel and item codes must be one word.
 In addition they must be valid C/C++ function names if static menu is to be build correctly.
 * Each free function must have `int name(int)` signature as prescribed by